 And while things have gotten better in these areas over the years, now that you are looking for an assisted living or retirement community, you don’t want to have to take any steps backward.

 Fortunately, if you know the right questions to ask and things to look for, you can find a place that is just right for you.
+This article:

 Keep reading to find out what you need to know about gay assisted living communities, plus some great resources that will help you on your journey.